Copilot-Language/copilot/README.md

 approach.

-Programs can be interpreted for testing, or translated into C99 code to be incorporated in a project, or as a standalone application.
+Programs can be interpreted for testing, or translated into C99 code to be incorporated in a project or as a standalone application.
 The C99 backend output is constant in memory and time, making it suitable for systems with hard realtime requirements.